ryo-manba/stylelint-plugin-use-baseline/README.md

 - CSS property values that aren't widely available or aren't enclosed in a `@supports` block (currently limited to identifiers only).
 - CSS functions that aren't widely available.
 - CSS pseudo-elements and pseudo-classes that aren't widely available.
+- Unnecessary `@supports` blocks when all checked features are already available at the configured baseline level.

 The data is sourced from [`web-features`](https://npmjs.com/package/web-features).